 It was proved that the homotopy theory can completely classify the vector bundles.
-But concrete computation is very difficult.
+But concrete computation is difficult.

-K-theory can classify the vector bundles when their rank is large enough, detecting some topological invariants. (more powerful than the standard (de Rham) cohomology theory).
+K-theory can classify the vector bundles when their rank is sufficiently large.

+(more powerful than the standard (de Rham) cohomology theory).